andrewtarzia/andrewtarzia.github.io/_pages/about.md

 I carried out my PhD at the University of Adelaide in Australia as a member of the [Huang](https://huang-lab.org/) and [Sumby-Doonan](http://www.sumbydoonangroup.com/) research groups and with support from the CSIRO.
 I studied the use of high-throughput methods to explore the chemical space of functional porous materials.

 I am actively developing open-source codes and databases for molecular materials discovery.
-My research focusses on the side-by-side workflows of experimental and computational chemists toward high-success materials syntheis.
+My research focusses on the side-by-side workflows of experimental and computational chemists toward high-success materials synthesis.